AmoMental important privacy information

 3.1 To provide our Service

 This includes enabling you to use the Service in a seamless manner and preventing or addressing Service errors or technical issues.
-As a result of such processing, we will use your email, for example, to send you a personalized mental well-being guide.
+As a result of such processing, we will use your email, for example, to send you a mental well-being guide.

 To host personal data and enable our Service to operate and be distributed we use Amazon Web Services, which is a hosting and backend service provided by Amazon.